himanshupaliwal103che/aspenplus-ammonia-synthesis-cryogenic/README.md

 - Simulation of cryogenic flash separation and recycle loop
 - Integration of reactor, flash, membrane, and compressor units
 - ## Results
+- Analysis of different property methods and their accuracy in predicting ammonia production.Use Peng–Robinson EOS as the primary property method.
 - Product ammonia stream meets purity constraint of **99.8%**
-- Analysis of different property methods and their accuracy in predicting ammonia production